spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Defining Spatial Regions
 ========================

-Regions can be created by first clicking the |icon-hammer-and-screwdriver| icon and selecting either the |icon-region-rect| icon (to draw a rectangular region) or the
-|icon-region-circ| icon (to draw a circular region), then clicking and dragging (using the mouse) until the
-desired region is covered by a colored shape, after which you release the mouse button.
+Regions can be created by first clicking the |icon-region-circ| icon (to draw a circular region), then clicking and dragging (using the mouse) until the desired region is covered by a colored shape, after which you release the mouse button.
+If you want to draw other shapes, right click on the icon to see a dropdown of supported shapes and left click on it to choose the shape, then draw as mentioned above.
 Once you have completed the action of clicking and dragging, there is an opportunity to reposition the region of interest by clicking on it and moving the region to a different location in the image viewer.
 If you are satisfied with the positioning of your region of interest, simply click another part of the